There can be an adjustment period when you first introduce formula! Here are a few things to keep in mind when you start supplementing.

 - Longer times between feedings

 Your little one may sense something has changed

-Your baby associates your smell with breastfeeding, so it might be confusing if you are the one who gives him formula for the first time.
+Your baby associates your smell with breastfeeding, so it might be confusing if you are the one who gives them formula for the first time.
 Some moms find that the first bottle-feeding goes more smoothly if they aren’t nearby.
-If your baby senses your presence, he may be less likely to take the bottle and expect to be breastfed.
+If your baby senses your presence, they may be less likely to take the bottle and expect to be breastfed.

 Some parents are surprised at how quickly their baby eats from a bottle.
 This is because your baby can better regulate the pace of feeding from the breast, compared to bottle feeding.
-Even though your baby may be eating faster, it's not always a sign that he is hungry for more.
+Even though your baby may be eating faster, it's not always a sign that they are hungry for more.

 Help your baby to burp midway through the feeding, if possible, and definitely afterwards.
 This will help relieve pressure that can build up in your baby’s stomach.

 Baby can go longer between feedings without getting hungry